networkempire-55467-sclack-com/datacenters/pages/reporting.md

 # Data Center Inventory

 Each quarter, the Federal CFO-Act agencies submit data containing their full inventory of data centers to OMB.
 This data collection is the source of information for OMB's oversight over Federal data centers and agencies' implementation of the DCOI.

-Data Collection Dates:
+The data center inventory is collected quarterly as part of the Integrated Data Collection (IDC).
+These dates _generally_ align to the following calendar, but please refer to the IDC Instructions for specific dates.

 * Submissions for the first collection quarter of the calendar year (Q1) are due on or before the last day of February;
 * Submissions for Q2 are due on or before May 31st;